owickstrom/wickstrom.tech/src/_posts/2018-09-04-declarative-gtk-programming-with-haskell.md

-All smart constructors --- `widget`, `bin`, and `container` --- can return either a `Widget` value, such that you can use it in a context where the inner widget type needs to be hidden, or a `MarkupOf` with a type specifically needed in the contexts in which the widget is used, for example a bin or container with a requirement on what child widget it can contain.
+All smart constructors --- `widget`, `bin`, and `container` --- can return either a `Widget` value, such that you can use it in a context where the inner widget type needs to be hidden, or a `MarkupOf` with a type specifically needed in the contexts in which the widget is used, for example, a bin or container with a requirement on what child widget it can contain.

 Here are some possible specializations of smart constructor return types: